 The Vermont Statutes Online

 § 5201.
-Permits; removal of bodies; cremation; waiting period; investigation into circumstances of death
+Permits; removal of bodies; waiting period; investigation into circumstances of death

-(a) Burial transfer permit.
-A dead body shall not be buried, entombed, or removed, or otherwise disposed of without a burial-transit permit issued and signed by a municipal clerk, a county clerk, or a deputy clerk for the municipality or unorganized town or gore in which the dead body is located; a funeral director licensed in Vermont; an owner or designated manager of a crematorium licensed in Vermont who is registered to perform removals; or a law enforcement officer.
+(a) A dead body shall not be buried, entombed, or removed, or otherwise disposed of without a burial-transit permit issued and signed by a municipal clerk, a county clerk, or a deputy clerk for the municipality or unorganized town or gore in which the dead body is located; a funeral director licensed in Vermont; an owner or designated manager of a licensed disposition facility in Vermont who is registered to perform removals; or a law enforcement officer.

 (2) The county clerk of a county in which an unorganized town or gore is located shall perform the same duties and be subject to the same penalties as a municipal clerk in respect to issuing burial-transit permits and registering deaths that occur in an unorganized town or gore within the county.

-(b) No operator of a crematory facility shall cremate or allow the cremation of a dead body until the passage of at least 24 hours following the death of the decedent, as indicated on the death certificate, unless, if the decedent died from a virulent, communicable disease, a department of health rule or order requires the cremation to occur prior to the end of that period.
-If the attorney general or a state's attorney requests the delay of a cremation based upon a reasonable belief that the cause of death might have been due to other than accidental or natural causes, the cremation of a dead human body shall be delayed, based upon such request, a sufficient time to permit a civil or criminal investigation into the circumstances that caused or contributed to the death.
+(b) An operator of a disposition facility shall not cremate or process by means of natural organic reduction or allow the cremation or processing by means of natural organic reduction of a dead human body until the passage of at least 24 hours following the death of the decedent, as indicated on the death certificate, unless, if the decedent died from a virulent, communicable disease, a Department of Health rule or order requires the cremation or natural organic reduction to occur prior to the end of that period.
+If the Attorney General or a State’s Attorney requests the delay of a cremation or natural organic reduction based upon a reasonable belief that the cause of death might have been due to other than accidental or natural causes, the cremation or natural organic reduction of a dead human body shall be delayed, based upon such request, a sufficient time to permit a civil or criminal investigation into the circumstances that caused or contributed to the death.

-(c) The person in charge of the body shall not release for cremation the body of a person who died in Vermont until the person in charge has received a certificate from the chief, regional, or assistant medical examiner that the medical examiner has made personal inquiry into the cause and manner of death and is satisfied that no further examination or judicial inquiry concerning it is necessary.
-Upon request of a funeral director, the person in charge of the body, or the crematory operator, the chief medical examiner shall issue a cremation certificate after the medical examiner has completed an autopsy.
-The certificate shall be retained by the crematory for a period of three years.
-The person requesting cremation shall pay the department a fee of $25.00.
+(c) The person in charge of the body shall not release for cremation or natural organic reduction the body of a person who died in Vermont until the person in charge has received a certificate from the chief, regional, or assistant medical examiner that the medical examiner has made personal inquiry into the cause and manner of death and is satisfied that no further examination or judicial inquiry concerning it is necessary.
+Upon request of a funeral director, the person in charge of the body, or the operator of a disposition facility, the Chief Medical Examiner shall issue a disposition certificate after the medical examiner has completed an autopsy.
+The certificate shall be retained by the disposition facility for a period of three years.
+The person requesting cremation or natural organic reduction shall pay the Department a fee of $25.00.

-(d)(1) For all cremations requested for the body of a person who died outside Vermont, the crematory operator shall do the following before conducting the cremation:
+(d)(1) For all cremations or natural organic reductions requested for the body of a person who died outside Vermont, the operator of a disposition facility shall do the following before conducting the cremation or natural organic reduction:

-(A) obtain a permit for transit or cremation;
+(A) obtain a permit for transit, cremation, or natural organic reduction; and

 (B) comply with the laws of the state in which the person died, including obtaining a copy of a medical examiner’s permit if one is required.